Skip to main content

 1. A Journal Entry

 We transfer the liability balance that you are financing from Accounts Payable to the Settle Loans Payable liability account (or whichever account you mapped for Settle loan principal).
+This shift will happen on your first repayment date.
+In the example below, the first payment against the loan is on 1/15/2022.

 Date